eayin2/bytterfs/README.md

 #### Notice:<br>
 - This script only supports btrfs send/receive operations from a local to an SSH remote machine.<br>
-- Only one snapshot is kept on the client and only the destination will hold multiple snapshots<br>
+- Only one snapshot is kept on the client, o only the destination will hold multiple snapshots<br>
   (see parameter syntax infos above).
 You can modify/extend this script to store more than one<br>
   snapshot on the client.
 I did not do it, because I use an SSD on my client and don't want to<br>
   store multiple snapshots on my client.<br>